danharsanyi/defi-automation/README.md

 I had two main motivations for this project:

 1) I was sick of having to remember to hydrate my Drip wallet every 24 hours.
 There are days I don't have my computer with me and I just wanted to set and forget
-2) Learn more about interacting with the Ethereum blockchain
+2) Learn more about programmatically interacting with the Ethereum blockchain

 ## Security Disclaimer
 Of course, signing transactions requires a private key.
 I fully expect that no one will use this tool becuase of this.
 But it's useful for me, and the computing resources cost ~$0 so I figure why not open it up for others to use?